teejayen/teejayen.github.io/apogee2019.md

 DUO uses a OTP, write down the OTP, then regenerate - you can then use these OTP at any time - very insecure.

-58 current technology partners, with many more on the way - see https://www.watchguard.com/wgrd-partners/technology-partners?combine=&field_watchguard_product_tid=1301&items_per_page=10
+AuthPoint has 58 current technology partners (two way street), with many more on the way - see https://www.watchguard.com/wgrd-partners/technology-partners?combine=&field_watchguard_product_tid=1301&items_per_page=10

 ### Roadmap for AuthPoint

 - Q1
   - Focus on agents
   - MacOS Logon app
   - ADFS Agent

 - Q2
   - MFA for WatchGuard ID